2006-07San Diego StateAssistant Head Coach/Defensive Coordinator

-Spent 30 of his 34 seasons coaching defense, primarily as a defensive backs coach or defensive coordinator.
-Served as defensive coordinator for a combined 11 seasons at San Diego State, Kansas State, Iowa and Ball State.
+Spent 31 of his 35 seasons coaching defense, primarily as a defensive backs coach or defensive coordinator.
+Served as defensive coordinator for a combined 11 years at San Diego State, Kansas State, Iowa and Ball State.

 Has had three two-year coaching stints at Iowa State in the last 30 years and most recently served as the Cyclones' secondary coach from 2010-11.

-Helped improve an Iowa State pass defense that ranked 84th in pass efficiency defense the season before he arrived to 46th after his arrival.
+Helped improve Iowa State, which ranked 84th in pass efficiency defense the season before he arrived to 46th after his arrival.
 He also helped Iowa State improve 29 spots in the pass defense rankings from 2009 to 2011.

 Assistant head coach and defensive coordinator for three seasons at San Diego State from 2006-08.
 Added the duties of inside linebackers coach in 2008.
 He worked in the Aztecs athletics department in 2009.

-In his first year at San Diego State, Elliott's defense allowed only 171.0 passing yards per game and ranked second in pass defense in the Mountain West Conference.
+In his first year at San Diego State, Elliott's defense allowed only 171.0 passing yards/game and ranked second in pass defense in the Mountain West Conference.
 The Aztecs allowed scores on only 67.3 percent of opponent red zone trips to rank second in the conference.

 Defensive coordinator at Kansas State from 2002-05 and helped the Wildcats to a 31-19 record, including four wins over nationally-ranked opponents.

-K-State recorded two 11-win seasons, claimed the school's lone Big 12 championship and advanced to the 2003 Fiesta Bowl - the only BCS bowl appearance in school history.
+K-State recorded two 11-win seasons, claimed the school's first Big 12 championship and advanced to the 2003 Fiesta Bowl - the first BCS bowl appearance in school history.

-In his four seasons as the Wildcats' defensive coordinator, Elliott's defenses allowed an average of 111.6 rushing yards per game and 194.1 passing yards per game.
+In his four seasons as the Wildcats' defensive coordinator, Elliott's defenses allowed an average of 111.6 rushing yards/game and 194.1 passing yards/game.

 Kansas State intercepted 58 passes from 2002-05 and returned 12 interceptions for touchdowns.